 Today, I feel at home wherever I am with people that I get along with well; I suppose you could say I have a lot of homes.

+I would always choose a couch, a hammock, a tent or a piece of earth over renting a room somewhere.
+The seemingly uncomfortable is what I often strive for while facing moments of happiness and fear.
 Everyone has their strengths and weaknesses – and food may be one of mine, especially the varieties of it I haven't tried yet.
 Also digging through trash is fun, sometimes even romantic.
 I would prefer a dumpsterdived meal shared with friends over a five-star cuisine anytime – and the perception of romanticism is yet to be reclaimed.

 This system is to be torn down and I want to be there to watch infinite possibilities sprouting.
 Although quite contradictory in some ways, my political views flow somewhere between the ones of an anarchist and a marxist.
 Also I would claim to be a feminist.
 So feel free to hold me accountable.